 Brownell Middle School is one of three middle schools in the District.
 It is one of the older facilities in the District and has not gotten much work done to the campus.
-In general, the campus is in poor condition and is in need of a major renovation and/ or replacement.
-The Classrooms and Administrative buildings are organized in linear 'finger' buildings.
-A new multi-purpose building was put in, in 2000 but the acoustics are poor and therefore not used much.
+In general, the campus is in poor condition and is in need of a major renovation and/or replacement.
+The Classrooms and Administrative buildings are organized

 - 1. Hardscape improvements.
-There are many staff injuries caused by uneven paving and cracks. - 2.
-Paint throughout campus. - 3.
+There are many staff injuries caused by uneven paving and cracks. - Paint throughout campus. - 3.
 Small group collaboration / break-out / conference rooms for student and staff collaboration.

-- Desire for a dedicated Parent Center / Community Room.
+- Desire for a dedicated Parent Center / Community

 - The school has the following programs:

 - GATE

 - Choir

 - Band

 - Cal Soap 1st generation college graduates

-support program
+- support program

 - PE lifelong healthy habits and sports

 - Theater after school

 - Cross country / track

 - Wrestling (in gym)

 - Girls / Boys Basketball, Soccer and Volleyball

 - The following programs are held through clubs:

 - Drawing

 - Abstract Art

-- Knitting
+- Knittina

 - Gamers Guild

 - Bruin Newsletter

 - Math Club

 - Garden Club

 - Robotics (hoping to bring back this program)

 - Autistic students need a focus room.

 - Several agencies need conference spaces - Community Solutions, Chamberlains and Rebecca's Children Services